Fast speeds at peak performance

 Clicking on the location pointer icon next to the Connect button brings up the list of countries.
 SaferVPN has over 700 servers in 34 countries, though the list only lets you select which country you want to connect to, rather than a specific server.
 There are no sorting options based on server load or ping time either.
 Basically, the app does all the heavy lifting when finding the best server for you, and the only control you have is with regards to which country you want to connect to.

 For most things, the best server will be the one closest to you.
 The list includes a couple of extra options as well, like U.S. streaming and U.K. streaming.
 It’s not specifically mentioned in the app anywhere, but SaferVPN allows only one server for P2P — Netherlands.
-This information is tucked away in the support pages on the website, which you can find here.
+This information is tucked away in the support pages on the website.

 The Settings menu can be found by clicking on the icon at the top right corner of the app.
 Like everything else about the app, it’s very simple and lists only the essentials.
 Here you can select a specific VPN protocol (we recommend OpenVPN) or just leave it on Automatic.
 The Auto Wi-Fi feature keeps your device protected when connected to a public Wi-Fi network, and the Kill Switch blocks all internet connectivity if the VPN unexpectedly drops its connection.
 That’s all there is to it.